 - A bag with an umbrella

-- A shoe that can be increased in size, not to be having to buy new shoes when growing
+- A shoe that can be enlarged to save money when growing

 - Scissors with a button to fold them, and you can put them into a storage

-- Notebooks connected to a pencil with two buttons: one has a sort of jelly to play with when bored and the other to write our homework
+- Notebook attached to a pencil and has two buttons: one has jelly to play when bored, and the other writes our homework

 The first sketch of the idea:

 - Locker with a shelf

 Read about the realization of some of these ideas on the Kids initiate page.

 - Dollhouse with a remote control that could become a spaceship and fly